About

 Apr 1999 — Mar 2007

-- Constructed testing framework for the Windows Debugging Tools and command line utilities.
+• Testing framework for the Windows Debugging Tools and command-line utilities; C/C++, systems-level testing.